 With the 13th pick in the 2014 NBL-Canada Draft, the Saint John Mill Rats selected John Paul Nyadaro (Bowling Green Hornets).
 The Kenyan-born Nyadaro averaged 12.6 points per game & 6.1 rebounds per game with the Hornets during the 2014 season.
 He also played all four years of college at Trevecca Nazarene University in Nashville, where he finished his career 3rd in blocked shots in school history.
 Tune in at the 43:45 minute mark to watch his selection.

 Interested in having your organization be a part of the Central Basketball Association?
-Contact us to receive preliminary information and team application for the 2015 season.
-The CBA will be vetting applicants this summer, and will use the offseason to individually grade each prospective team, wherein league officials will determine whether prospective teams possess a solid organizational infrastructure, financial stability, talented player pool, marketing strategies, accessibility to league-standardized venue, etc., thus qualifying them to be a potential member team in the league.
+Contact us to receive preliminary information and team application for the 2016 season.
+The CBA will be vetting applicants this winter and following summer, and will use the offseason periods to individually grade each prospective team.
+League officials will determine whether prospective teams possess a solid organizational infrastructure, financial stability, talented player pool, marketing strategies, accessibility to league-standardized venue, etc., thus qualifying them to be a potential member team in the league.

 To reach the league office for questions, comments, or application information, please contact us at firstname.lastname@example.org